TRotK/CarND-Behavioral-Cloning/writeup_P3_Li.md

 ![alt text][image3]
 ![alt text][image4]

-After the collection process, I had X number of data points.
+After the collection process, I had 58,128 data points.
 I then preprocessed this data by normalization and cropping.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.